CommonGateway/PetStore/README.md

     7. Enter a nice commit message and press `Commit changes` below the code viewer.
 - Open the README.md file and alter it to suit your project (don't forget to update the URL of the status badge)
 - If you want your API to be downloadable through the Common Gateway API store make sure that your repository is set to public
+- Open the OAS.yaml (or .json) in your repository on GitHub.
+- Click the `raw` button on the top right of the code viewer.
+- Copy the url from your browser.
+- Open .env from your repository.
+- Scroll to the bottom and find `PUBLICCODE`.
+- Overwrite the url with your OAS url.

 ## Your OpenAPI Specification